 The technology sector of the world is vast and encompasses many different fields.
-Machine learning and data science are two of those areas that people often conflate.
+When discussing machine learning vs. data science, they are two of those areas that people often conflate.

 However, they both have distinct qualities and purposes that set them apart from each other.
 In the discussion of machine learning vs. data science, you’ll find that both fields support one another and are essential for each other’s growth.